 Simply type what type of source it is that you found: is it a website (including all types of websites: blogs, etc.), PDF, book, magazine, video or an interview.
 Enter a single word for each question in the Type of Source column.

 Of the 10 questions, at least one of them must be researched from a source that is NOT a website.
 You could use a video from YouTube, or you could go old-school and visit the library to consult a book, magazine or pamphlet.
 You could interview someone.

 A PDF is considered to be printed material and counts as such — even though it was downloaded from a website.
-If you really get stuck, type PDF in front of you search in Google and websites offering PDF downloads will be listed first in your SERP.
-If you find a PDF on the internet, download the PDF to your Resource Materials folder.
+If you really get stuck, type pdf in front of your search string in Google and websites offering PDF downloads will be listed first in your SERP.
+If you find a PDF on the internet, download the PDF to your Resource Material folder.

 You do not “answer” your research questions, you use them to guide your research.
 In other words, once you have found a source that contains the information you need, summarise that source!

 I think trying to type your summaries in the Research Questions table is a bad idea.
 Rather, place an appropriate symbol in this column for each row and use it to create a hyperlink to the summary in your separate Summaries addendum.